Analyzing Data – Passive Surveys and Predictive Models

 Simply put, if an AP is not heavily loaded, it transmits just a few hundred packets per second.
 If a nearby AP working on the same channel also transmits a few hundred packets per second, the transmissions “collide” very infrequently, thus resulting in virtually zero interference.
 The average network utilization that is used for SIR computations is a configurable option (see below).

 Interference is highest when the interfered and interfering APs work on the same channel.
 In the 2.4 GHz band, where channel frequencies overlap, adjacent channel interference is still substantial when the interfered and interfering APs are one and two channels apart and becomes virtually non-existent when they are five channels apart.
 In the 5 GHz band, there is no adjacent channel interference.
-Many 802.11n, 802.11ac, and 802.11ax devices use channel bonding, i.e., two 20 MHz channels for 802.11n and up to eight 20 MHz channels for 802.11ac/ax at the same time.
+Many modern devices use channel bonding, i.e., two 20 MHz channels for 802.11n, up to eight 20 MHz channels for 802.11ac/ax, and up to sixteen 20 MHz channels for 802.11 be at the same time.
 For example, channel 11 might be used as the primary channel and channel 6 as the secondary one.
-In these cases, TamoGraph factors in interference on non-primary 802.11n, 802.11ac, or 802.11ax channels, if any.
+In these cases, TamoGraph factors in interference on non-primary 802.11n, 802.11ac, 802.11ax, or 802.11be channels, if any.
 It should also be noted that when visualizing SIR, the application takes into consideration interfering signals from all APs, regardless of whether they are selected in the AP list.
 The application also detects multi-SSID APs and does not consider separate different SSIDs with different MAC addresses of the same AP as sources of interference with each other (see Working with Multi-SSID APs for more information).

 The following options on the Visualization Settings panel (located on the Options tab of the right-side panel) affect the way SIR is analyzed: